See also my Lens Buyers' Guide for Micro Four Thirds.

 |Announced in 2012, I guess this lens will replace the Panasonic Lumix G 45-200mm f/4-5.6 as the value tele zoom lens.
 It is much more compact, slightly shorter than the Panasonic Lumix X 45-175mm f/4-5.6.|

 Choose this lens if you prefer a compact lens over a large focal range.
+The 45-150mm lens is widely regarded as having a good image quality.

 |Panasonic Lumix G X PZ 45-175mm f/4-5.6 Power O.I.S.
 (HPS45175)|